joaowars776/Novel-Reader/README.md

 Make sure you have NodeJS installed. (https://nodejs.org/en)

-Open a terminal (CMD) in root folder (epub-reader folder, download the zip, unpack on some folder, open and open CMD there).
+Open a terminal (CMD) in root folder (ePUB-Reader folder, download the zip, unpack on some folder, open and open CMD there).

 Run the following commands, in this order: